osrf/gazebo_design/insertion_deletion_flow/insertion_deletion_flow.md

 else through a normal topic:

     // Notify deletion is complete
-    ignition::transport::Node node;
+    ignition::transport::Node ignNode;
-    std::string topic = "/notify/deletion";
+    std::string topic = "/notification";
-    node.Advertise<example::msgs::StringMsg>(topic);
+    ignNode.Advertise<gazebo::msgs::StringMsg>(topic);

-    example::msgs::StringMsg msg;
+    gazebo::msgs::Operation msg;
-    msg.set_entity_uri(uri);
+    req.set_type(msgs::IgnRequest::DELETE_ENTITY);
+    msg.set_uri(<entity uri>);
-    node.Publish(topic, msg);
+    ignNode.Publish(topic, msg);

-Notifications about deletion can be sent from the `Entity::Fini` method, so every entity deleted, independently of type (models, links, lights...) will notify the same way.
+* Notifications about deletion can be sent from the `Entity::Fini` method, so every entity deleted, independently of type (models, links, lights...) will notify the same way.
 (Using `Fini` is safer than destructors, because by the time we reach the destructor, the object's internal state might have already been cleaned up, so transport for example might not be available anymore).

-The notification for insertion can be as follows:

-    // Notify insertion is complete
-    ignition::transport::Node node;
-    std::string topic = "/notify/factory";
-    node.Advertise<example::msgs::StringMsg>(topic);

-    example::msgs::StringMsg msg;
-    msg.set_entity_sdf(sdf);
-    node.Publish(topic, msg);

-These can be sent in the end of each `<Entity>::Load` method (i.e.
-`Model::Load`, `Link::Load`, etc), which is when we're sure the entity was completely loaded without issues.
+* Notification about insertion can be sent in the end of each `<Entity>::Load` method (i.e. `Model::Load`, `Link::Load`, etc), which is when we're sure the entity has been completely loaded without issues.

-For all notifications, we could have a common function such as `Entity::NotifyUpdate(UpdateInfo _info)`, which publishes the messages.

 #### Block D

 Each client has the responsibility of handling these in order.
-In `gzclient` for example, each widget can independently subscribe to the topics.
+In `gzclient` for example, each widget can independently subscribe to the `/notification` topic.

-This is how they subscribe to notifications:
+For example:

-    void OnDeletionNotification(const example::msgs::StringMsg &_msg)
+    void OnNotification(const gazebo::msgs::Operation &_msg)
     {
-      // Handle deletion now that we have confirmation, not when it was
+      // Handle deletion/insertion/moving now that we have confirmation, not
-      // requested
+      // when it was requested
     }

-    ignition::transport::Node node;
+    ignition::transport::Node ignNode;
-    std::string topic = "/notify/deletion";
-    node.Subscribe(topic, OnDeletionNotification);
+    ignNode.Subscribe("/notification", OnNotification);

 ### Deprecations